kuusemi/spring-boot-coding-assignment/README.md

 Alternatively the source code can be cloned directly to IntelliJ IDEA by selecting from **File** menu option **New** and from under that option **Project from Version Control...**

-Other integrated development environments, e.g. Eclipse has similar functionality available.
+Other integrated development environments, e.g. Eclipse have similar functionality available.

 After the source code has been imported, project dependencies are automatically loaded to the local Gradle cache.